pchapin/scala/scalaness/SpartanRPC/README.txt

 IntelliJ checks to be sure the library and compiler version are consistent.
 If you rebuild one and not the other it will complain.
 You should do 'ant quick.clean; ant' to rebuild both versions of the 'quick' compiler to match.
-It appears that these version numbers are good for a certain amount of time (one day?).
-For example rebuilding the library immediately (after making a trivial change) does *not* cause any problems.
+It appears that these version numbers are good for a certain amount of time (One day?
+One invocation of IntelliJ?).
+For example rebuilding the library immediately after making a trivial change (and while IntelliJ is running) does *not* cause any problems.